 - Minimum stress at a lower point

-Consider a dx element of rope at x distance from lower end then tension.
+Consider a dx element of rope at x distance from the lower end, then tension;

 Let the increase in length of element dx is dy then